CP1404/Practicals/prac_06/README.md

 ### Testing

 File: `guitar_test.py`

+> [!IMPORTANT]
+> Take testing seriously.
+> If your code prints "Expected 100.
+Got 102" then something is wrong!
+> You need to notice when your tests fail and fix the problem.
+> The problem is either the code, or the tests.

 Now write a program with at least enough code to test that the last two methods work as expected.
 To test `get_age()`, you could test that the above example guitar does indeed output 100 as